dotink/sage/docs/classes/Dotink/Sage/TokenParser/TokenLicense.md

-# `Author`
+# `TokenLicense`
-##Responsible for parsing author tokens in a docblock.
+##Responsible for parsing license tokens in a docblock.

 _Copyright (c) 2013, Matthew J. Sahagian_.
   _Please reference the LICENSE.txt file at the root of this distribution_

 ### Details

-The parser will attempt to parse out `name`, `handle`, and `email` keys from strings which look like the following:

-`Matthew J. Sahagian [mjs] <msahagian@dotink.org>

-If any one of these pieces is missing it should still get all the information that is available with missing pieces represented as an empty string.
+No additional parsing of the license string is done, however, in some documentation templates it may be the case that if the string begins with 'http://' it could auto-link assuming it's a URL to the license.

 #### Authors